 There is good news.
 Although each one of us is truly unique, we can still be usefully categorised and bundled in quite general ways.
 Don’t think of this as “pigeonholing” people.
-Think of it rather purposefully generalising.
+Think of it rather as purposefully generalising.

 For example, here is one classic and well-used distinction.
 Psychologically introverted people versus psychologically extroverted people.
 People can be usefully placed at some point on the spectrum between introvert and extrovert.
 Such information can be used to inform the style and even content of your interactions with them, as well as their interaction styles with others.
-Why not look these two terms up on line – there’s a ton of information out there.
+Why not look these two terms up on the net – there’s a ton of information out there.

 Broad-brush is useful

 These broad-brush definitions, classifications and spectra are not truly accurate, but they are incredibly useful ways to inform our own thoughts about and behaviour toward the other person.

 They represent a good starting point for quickly developing a mutually beneficial relationship.